ArushC/butt-kicker/README.md

 ## Important Note Regarding Browser Compatibility

-If you're unable to log in despite entering valid credentials, your browser may be blocking third-party cookies which are necessary for authentication.
+~~If you're unable to log in despite entering valid credentials, your browser may be blocking third-party cookies which are necessary for authentication.
 This issue occurs because the backend is deployed on Render while the frontend is hosted on Vercel, resulting in different domain names.
-To resolve this, you can enable cross-site tracking in your browser settings, or use a different browser that allows third-party cookies.
+To resolve this, you can enable cross-site tracking in your browser settings, or use a different browser that allows third-party cookies.~~

+Secure client-side authentication has been **temporarily disabled** to ensure that the production app can be accessed by anyone, regardless of what browser they are using.
+To reenable authentication, uncomment line 25 in frontend/src/useAuth.js.
 For the best experience, we recommend using Chrome.
 The voice input features may not be fully supported on browsers like Safari and Firefox.

 ## Prerequisites for Local Setup